• Skip to primary navigation

 Instructions

 • Toast sesame seeds in a non-stick pan over medium heat until light golden brown.
-This can take about 5 minutes.
+This can take 3-4 minutes.
 Keep shaking the pan to and fro as they toast very easily.

 • Remove from heat, place in bowl.
 Set aside.